Duke Nukem 3D

 Even the things that couldn’t be shot or blown up had some level of interaction to them – from working pool tables, to flashing pinball machines, to cash registers or terminals opening up secret areas.
 You could drink from broken hydrants or wizz into urinals to regain health.
 Blood spattered on walls and slowly dripped down.
 Kill an enemy under a door, and he’ll get squished when the door closes – and when it opens again, they’ll be a string of taffy-like gore stuck to the bottom.
 Dive into underwater areas and you’ll track wet footprints when you come back out.
 Throw in working mirrors and remote security cameras and you’ve got a lot of impressive new tech going on.

 Weapons and enemies start off rather generic (shotgun, rocket launcher, growly alien laser troopers), but soon turn appropriately zany, and most importantly in this genre, just “different.”
-Pig cops make obvious fun of the police, crawling parasites hatched from eggs give a chance to tip the hat to Alien, and a nimble chaingun foe takes the occasional opportunity to drop a dook into the level – well, just to be juvenile.
+Pig cops make obvious fun of the police, crawling parasites hatched from eggs give a chance to tip the hat to Alien, and a nimble chaingun foe takes the occasional opportunity to poop within the level – well, just to be juvenile.
 Weapons, meanwhile, expand to delightful toys like the mini-rocket chaingun called the “Devastator”, the Freeze Ray, and the Shrink Ray.
 The freeze ray launches icicles that turns enemies blue, whereupon they are automatically shattered by Duke’s mighty kick when you move close.
 The shrink ray actually zaps enemies to a tiny size, whom Duke will gleefully squish beneath his boot.
-Some levels even required Duke to use mirrors to shrink himself, and you indeed would be shrunk in real-time and forced to run around the level at a (temporarily) tiny size.
+Some levels even required Duke to use mirrors to shrink himself, and your view indeed would be shrunk in real-time and forced to run around the level at a (temporarily) tiny size.
 Again, more examples of funny, out-of-the-box things Duke did that others simply weren’t doing.

 The one point where I’ll break with both history and nostalgia is in my personal opinion on the necessity of the character of Duke.
 I don’t believe he’s the anchor that brings the spirit of the game together, and I don’t think he was a critical part of the game’s success.
 Sure, he was expertly voiced by John St. John, and infused the perfect amount of meathead machismo into the proceedings.
 Yes, he’s got some funny lines (aside from quoting the entire script of Army of Darkness), and it was a big step forward to have the character speak.
 But I also believe, based on everything that was going on with the technology and the game-changing level design, the game could have been just as successful without him.
-He’s a teenage fantasy, and the perfect vehicle to explore an apocalyptic parody of Los Angeles, but between the character’s misogyny and the mere presence of strippers, I feel like a lot of people have overlooked what made the game truly impressive.
+He’s a teenage fantasy, and the perfect vehicle to explore an apocalyptic parody of Los Angeles, but between the character’s misogyny, the gore, and the mere presence of strippers, I feel like a lot of people have overlooked what made the game truly impressive.

 The final shoutout goes to the game’s multiplayer.
 “Dukematch” is the obvious play on Deathmatch, with the exception that it uses the same levels from single-player instead of custom-built arena maps.
 Because of this, many of the secret doors have switches inside for enterprising multiplayer combatants to use them as hidey-holes.
-Some of the game’s less-useful inventory items also shine here, like the Jetpack to drop down on foes, steroids to zip around the levels, and the Holo-Duke – a plantable decoy version of yourself that never seems to trick the A.I., but frequently trips up multiplayer foes.
+Some of the game’s less-useful inventory items also shine here, like the Jetpack to drop down on foes, steroids to zip around the levels, and the Holo-Duke – a Total Recall-inspired plantable decoy version of yourself that never seems to trick the A.I., but frequently trips up multiplayer foes.
 Overall, it’s fun and chaotic (shrink ray and stomping on a foe is oh-so-satisfying), but hails from a day when multiplayer was a extra add-on, played by comparatively few, to a meaty single-player campaign.

 Co-op is the other main feature.
 You and a friend can plow through the entire single-player campaign as two Duke clones with different colored pants (whom I have dubbed Duke and Luke Nukem).
 Static and I did this last year, and while the levels themselves don’t change in any way to accommodate multiple players (leading to occasional issues with design), it works overall and was overall a blast.
 You can tell it was another add-on feature – for instance, weapons respawn but ammo does not; usually requiring characters to specialize – but there were never any game-wrecking issues.